vanderhoornm/android-MythTV-Leanfront/README.md

 ## Download and install

 - Download the latest apk from  [Bintray][bintray].
-- Enable debug mode on your android TV device.
+- Enable developer mode on your android device.
 - install adb on your computer
 - Run these